-In Tshwane District, there has been a consistent increase (four successive increases) in Daspoort (which drains Pretoria central) since weeks 42-46 and three successive increases in Rooiwal WWTP (Pretoria North) between epidemiological weeks 43-46.
-The SARS-CoV-2 levels in Baviaansport (Mamelodi) in Tshwane North, Rietgat (Soshanguve) and Refilwe (Cullinan) in Tshwane South may be increasing but would require more samples for confirmation.
-Similarly, in the City of Johannesburg, three successive increases in SARS-CoV-2 levels between weeks 43-46 have been observed in Goudkoppies (Soweto).
-Levels may be increasing in Ennerdale (Johannesburg far south).
-These increases are concerning, and public health authorities are therefore required to intensify clinical surveillance in these areas.
-In Ekurhuleni North two successive increases were detected in Hartebeesfontein (Tembisa) WWTP.
+In Tshwane District, there has been a consistent increase (five upticks) in SARS-Cov-2 levels in Daspoort (which drains Pretoria central) since weeks 42-47 and four successive increases in Rooiwal WWTP (Pretoria North) between epidemiological weeks 43-47.
+The SARS-CoV-2 levels in Baviaansport (Mamelodi) in Tshwane North, Rietgat (Soshanguve) and Refilwe (Cullinan) in Tshwane South may be increasing but would require more recent samples for confirmation.
+In the City of Johannesburg, three successive increases in SARS-CoV-2 levels between weeks 43-46 were observed in Goudkoppies (Soweto) but recent samples are required.
+Levels seemed to be increasing in Ennerdale (Johannesburg far south) from week 43, but more recent samples are needed.
+In Ekurhuleni North, three successive increases were detected in Hartebeesfontein (Tembisa) WWTP between weeks 44-47 and two successive increases in Olifantsfontein WWTP between weeks 45 and 46.
 Levels may be increasing in Vlakplaats (Vosloorus and Katlehong) and JP Marais (Benoni) plants but require more samples for confirmation.
+With the increases in SARS-CoV-2 levels in these plants, public health authorities are therefore required to intensify clinical surveillance in these areas, promote vaccination and non-pharmaceutical interventions.
 The SARS-CoV-2 levels in other WWTPs are low, but more current samples are needed for confirmation.